Sangminnn/eslint-plugin-sprinkles-lint/README.md

 This Plugin does not support ESLint Flat Config yet.

+Currently, this version does not support shorthands.
+It will be updated soon.

 if you use this plugin, i recommend this way.

 ### STEP 1.
 Export sprinkles.config.js to .eslintrc.sprinkles.js